 We will share on how to pack your backpack for an outdoor hike/trek/climb.
-We would like to highlight that we are not referring to a month’s long backpacking trip where you have to carry almost everything on your own.
-Here, our packing tips refer to a two-day or multi-days trek up a mountain or base camp where you carry minimal load, and some trips can be as long as 20 days but are supported by porters, mules, yaks.
+We would like to highlight that we are not referring to a month-long backpacking trip where you have to carry almost everything on your own.
+Here, our packing tips refer to a two days or multi days trek up a mountain or base camp where you carry minimal load, and some trips can be as long as 20 days but are supported by porters, mules, yaks.
 Nevertheless, the packing concept of a backpack for either type of trips is quite the same.

-We provide a pack-list for all our trips to ensure you’ve got everything you need.
-This will also lessen the chance of missing out any important items.
+We provide a pack-list for all our trips to ensure you have everything you need.
+This will also lessen the chance of missing out on any important items.

-We also partner some of the retail shops where they provide discount to our trekking participants.
-Therefore, plan your packing early so you don’t need to rush to buy what you need.
+We also partner some of the retail shops where they provide discounts to our trekking participants.
+Therefore, plan your packing early so you do not need to rush to buy what you need.

 Organising your “Barang-Barang”

 Give yourself time to plan – to buy new items, or to loan from friends.
 Once you have gathered all your items, lay them out on a floor.
-Use our pack-list as a guide to confirm you’ve got everything you need.
-Please exercise due diligence in your packing, the more you bring, the heavier your pack will be.
+Use our pack list as a guide to confirm you have everything you need.
+Please exercise due diligence in your packing.
+The more you bring, the heavier your pack will be.

-For most of our trips, you will likely to need to have two bags – A Transporter bag and a daypack.
+For most of our trips, you will likely need to have two bags – A transporter bag and a daypack.

 - A transporter bag serves as your main pack where most of your items are kept in it.
 You use this bag to check-in to planes, and also for porters or mules to ferry from point to point during a trek.
 This transporter bag is commonly a duffle bag, with strong handles on the sides, usually between 80L and 150L.
 Some trekkers prefer to use a bigger volume backpack (60L -80L).
 You can also use a luggage case for some destinations, but most of the trekking destinations are not suitable.